dcsil/PropertySense/team/carol_meng.md

 ## About Carol

 Carol is a final year Computer Science undergrad at UofT.
 Interested in applications of machine learning, computer vision, and human computer interaction.
-Last year she interned at SYSystem.Co.Ltd, where she built a natural language processing document classification model.
-She also likes drawing and visual art, and has worked on designing the UI and visuals for several software and game dev projects.
+She moved from China to Canada when she was 10.
+In her free time, she likes to draw, design characters and environments, and go on long hikes in mountains.

 ## Strengths

 -	Diverse skillset: machine learning, UI/UX design, software development
--	Quick learner
+-	Quick to learn new things on her own
--	Pays attention to detail
+-	Patient and pays attention to detail, can also do higher level organization

 ## Weaknesses

--	Switching tasks takes effort
+-	  Switching tasks takes effort.
+Productivity goes down significantly if she tries to multitask
 -   Needs to make scripts for public speaking
 -   Has a tendency to work at the last minute